STUDENT RIGHTS AND RESPONSIBILITIES

 For the Direct Loan programs, default occurs if a borrower fails to make a payment for 270 days, if repayments are made monthly (or 330 days if repayments are due less frequently).
 The consequences of default are severe.
 The college, the lender or agency that holds the loan, and the state and/or the federal governments may all take action to recover the money, including notifying national credit bureaus of the borrower's default.
 This may affect the borrower's credit rating for as long as seven years.
 For example, a borrower might find it difficult to borrow money from a bank to buy a car or a house.
 In addition, the Internal Revenue Service can withhold the borrower's U.S. individual income tax refund and apply it to the amount the borrower owes, or the agency holding the loan might ask the borrower's employer to deduct payments from his or her paycheck.
 Also, the borrower may be liable for loan collection expenses.
 If the borrower returns to college, he or she will not be entitled to receive additional federal student financial aid.
 Legal action also might be taken against the borrower.
 In many cases, default can be avoided by submitting a request for a deferment, forbearance, discharge or cancellation and by providing the required documentation.

 Eligible federal student loans can be combined into one direct consolidation loan.
-Please contact the Office of the Director of Financial Services for more information regarding loan consolidation.
+Please contact the Financial Services Department for more information regarding loan consolidation.